Even-in-magnetic field part of transverse resistivity as a probe of magnetic transitions

+Here, we analyze the symmetry of transverse resistivity in thin films of both a simple ferromagnet and a complex magnet which exhibits a transition from non-collinear to an altermagnetic collinear state.
+By sweeping the out-of-plane magnetic field and measuring both longitudinal and transverse voltages, we identify an even-in-field contribution to transverse resistivity.
+We show that this contribution persists even with perfectly aligned contacts, does not need to be correlated to the longitudinal voltage, and reflects the underlying magnetic order.

 A ferromagnetic $\rm Co_{40}Fe_{40}B_{20}$ film with a thickness of 15~nm was deposited by magnetron sputtering on a single-crystal MgO (100) substrate using a Bestec UHV deposition system (with a sputtering pressure of $3\cdot 10^{-3}\rm\,mbar$).
+The film was capped by 2 nm of $\rm Al_2O_3$ deposited via atomic layer deposition to prevent the film's oxidation.
 The magnetization of CoFeB is approximately $1 200\,\rm kA/m$ at room temperature \cite{Cho2013}.
-Thin films of $\rm Mn_5Si_3$ were grown by molecular beam epitaxy on intrinsic Si (111) substrates with a $\rm Mn_5Si_3$ thickness ranging from 12 to 20 nm depending on the sample \cite{Kounta2023}.
+Thin films of $\rm Mn_5Si_3$ were grown by molecular beam epitaxy on intrinsic Si (111) substrates with a $\rm Mn_5Si_3$ thickness ranging from 12 to 20 nm, depending on the sample \cite{Kounta2023}.

 Both CoFeB and $\rm Mn_5Si_3$ thin films were patterned into Hall bar microstructures using optical lithography and plasma etching.
 A detail of a microscope image of the Hall bar prepared on CoFeB is shown in Fig. \ref{fig1}a.
 This reference device consists of a set of Hall crosses where each pair of transverse contacts has a different artificial offset $\delta$ of $-10\,\rm\mu m$, $-5\,\rm\mu m$, $0\,\rm\mu m$, and $5\,\rm\mu m$.